dezertdweller/portfolio/README.md

 **Chief of Staff**
 *Adelante Healthcare* | *Phoenix, AZ* | Jun 2018 – Nov 2020
 - Championed the implementation of Objectives and Key Results (OKR) and Key Performance Indicators (KPI) by leading 6 executives and 10 directors through a strategic planning session to increase alignment on mission, goals, and projects.
 - Spearheaded the digital transformation of board member communication and collaboration systems, increasing satisfaction and achieving a 100% adoption rate.

+### Education
+B.S.
+Public Health, UC San Diego (2014-2017)

 ### Hobbies